 You were on a path to enable secure access from any device, anywhere and enable employees to be productive wherever they are.
 Now, it needs to happen next week.
 What are your options?

-In this 45-minute webinar, Ivan Wintersteiger, WWT’s global practice manager for end-user computing, and Brian Madden, VMware’s lead field technologist for end-user computing, discuss the immediate options for the remote worker, and the long-term value of a unified endpoint management platform, like VMware’s Workspace ONE.
+In this 45-minute on-demand webinar, Ivan Wintersteiger, WWT’s global practice manager for end-user computing, and Brian Madden, VMware’s lead field technologist for end-user computing, discuss the immediate options for the remote worker, and the long-term value of a unified endpoint management platform, like VMware’s Workspace ONE.

 In an interview conducted by VMware, two IT leaders highlight some of the benefits they’ve experienced in their journeys to Windows 10 modern management.
 While there are many reasons to follow their lead, here are the five most important things we think you should know if your organization is on the fence.